systematicmedicine/SomaticCODEC/README.md

 #### Modify config files
 * config/ex_samples.csv (for codec samples):
   * The 'samples' column should only include the indices being used (must follow the indices naming system Sample01, Sample02, Sample03, Sample04 ..
 Sample12)
-  * The 'samplename' column should match the actual samples being run to the sample indices used (e.g. buffycoat1.1, buffycoat1.2, buffycoat2.1, etc.)
+  * The 'ex_samplename' column is the name of experimental samples (e.g. buffycoat1.1, buffycoat1.2, buffycoat2.1, etc.)
+  * The 'ms_samplename' column should provide the name of the matched sample for each experimental sample
   * Contamination data will be generated on any indices not included in this list.
 * Modify config.yaml to match the number of cores on the system (e.g. increase to 96 cores if running on a 96 core EC2 instance).
 * Other file paths should not need to be modified, regardless of chosen repository name.